Md. Nurul Islam (Bangladeshi politician)

 Maulana Md.
-Nurul Islam (Maulana Mohammad Nurul Islam) is a Bangladesh Awami League politician and the former Member of Parliament of Jamalpur-4.
-Mr. Islam is former state minister for Ministry of Religious Affairs (Bangladesh) during Awami League Government of 1996-2001.
+Nurul Islam was a Bangladesh Awami League politician.
+He was a member of parliament for Jamalpur-4 and state minister for religious affairs in the first Hasina ministry (1996-2001).

 Career

+In 1971, Islam was a teacher at Pogaldigha High School, Sarishabari thana, Jamalpur district.

 Islam was elected to parliament from Jamalpur-4 as a Bangladesh Awami League candidate in 1996.
+He was state minister for religious affairs in the first Hasina ministry (1996-2001).

 Death

 Islam died on 11 November 2018 at Apollo Hospital in Dhaka.